A combination of tart fresh apricots and sweet dried apricots make for the tasty and complex homemade apricot liqueur.

 Note: To make simple syrup, combine 1 cup water with 1 cup sugar in a small saucepan and heat over medium heat, stirring constantly, until sugar is dissolved.
 Cool before using.
 Simple syrup will keep in a sealed container in the refrigerator for up to 5 days.

-- 1/4 cup simple syrup, plus more as desired (see note)
+1/4 cup simple syrup, plus more as desired (see notes)

 Place the fresh and dried apricots in a clean quart jar and pour in vodka.
 Fruit should be covered in liquid.
 Seal jar and set aside to infuse for a week at room temperature.